 Mini-Split vs. Gas Furnace

-Choosing between a mini-split system and a gas furnace depends on a variety of factors which can include the climate in your city, home size, energy efficiency preferences and how much you plan on spending.
+Choosing between a mini-split system and a gas furnace depends on a variety of factors which can include the climate in your city, home size, energy efficiency needs and how much you plan on spending.

 Mini-Split vs. Heat Pump

-For instance, if you live in a warmer climate and mostly need cooling, a mini-split system might be a better choice.
-On the other hand, if you require both heating and cooling and already have ductwork in place, a heat pump may be a more efficient option.
+Case in point, if you reside in a warmer climate and primarily need cooling, a mini-split system might be a good choice.
+However, if you want both heating and cooling and already have ductwork installed in your residence, a heat pump could be a more efficient option.

 Mini-Split vs. Space Heater